Dredging and biosecurity risks

 Manage biofouling

-Support vessels and equipment associated with dredging, particularly those remaining in water for extended periods, need management to minimise the risks of biofouling.
-Vessels and equipment undertaking the works should be cleaned before and after dredging, and before moving to a new region.
+Support vessels and equipment associated with dredging, especially those staying in water for extended periods, must be managed to minimise biofouling.
+They should be cleaned before and after dredging, and before moving to a new region.

 Dredge proponents should make sure vessels and equipment have: